scottyantipa/dreamuppin/README.md

 # What's inside?

-The `t2t-model` directory contains the language->html tensor2tensor problem.
-You can run this via Floydhub.
+The `ml-model` directory contains the language->html tensor2tensor problem.
+It is setup to be run on Floydhub.

 The `data` directory contains:
 * An example seq2seq dataset.
-The `t2t-model` dir containsa  tensor2tensor problem which generates similar seq2seq data as well.
+The `t2t-model` dir contains a tensor2tensor problem which generates similar seq2seq data as well.
 * hand written examples of nlp->html which are meant to server as example dreamup applications.
 These examples are not yet consumed by any model.

+The `browser` dir is a super simple Dreamup browser.
+The `apps` dir are sample applications that you can point the dreamup browser at.

 # Running the code
 This repo is meant to be run on floydhub.com.
 The 'launch_floyd_run.sh' file will execute the full datagen-train-evaluate process.
 You will first need to setup your own floydhub project and purchase GPU credits.
 The environments and parameters can already be found in the code here.